-We will proceed on the basis that, in bringing a review to us, the applicant is consenting to us obtaining any additional information we need to make that decision.
-However, if the information we wish to obtain is from a third party we will usually seek to have the consent of the applicant first.
+We will make the applicant aware that we have the legal powers to obtain any additional information we need to make a decision.
+If the information we wish to obtain is from a third party, we will usually let them know and, if the applicant did not want us to contact that third party, we would not do so.